getodk/central-backend/CONTRIBUTING.md

 ## Framework Concepts

-We have built a lot of custom framework to try to keep Jubilant Garbanzo as flexible and easy to update as possible.
+We have built a lot of custom framework to try to keep ODK Central Backend as flexible and easy to update as possible.
 We have structured the code in layers:

 * The business logic defining the functionality and behavior of the server for users is the outermost layer, and it is the easiest to understand and update.
 * The model and database logic defining the Things in the server (Users, Forms, etc) and how they are stored and retrieved from the database are the middle layer.
 They are still easy to understand and update, but you'll need to understand a little bit more about how other code uses these Things and how the underlying framework works in order to make changes.